mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Helping your reviewer focus on the interesting parts of your code allows them to give you feedback that helps you grow as a developer rather than superficial stuff like finding out that your whitespace is wrong.

+Congratulations!
 Your reviewer is now in love with you.

 ## Further Reading

-* [How to do Code Reviews Like a Human](/human-code-reviews-1/): My tips for how to handle code review when you're the reviewer.
+* [How to do Code Reviews Like a Human](/human-code-reviews-1/): Learn to make your code reviews more effective when you're the reviewer.